Does Cinnamon Come From a Tree? Complete Guide to Cinnamon Sources and Types

 4. Grinding: If making powder, the sticks are ground into fine cinnamon dust.

-It’s a surprisingly labor-intensive process — especially when done traditionally by hand.
+It's a surprisingly labor-intensive process—especially when done traditionally by hand.
 No wonder high-quality cinnamon can get pricey!

 Worker stripping bark from a cinnamon tree

-Cinnamon Through the Ages
+Cinnamon Through History

 Long before it became a staple in modern kitchens, cinnamon was a luxury reserved for royalty and religious rituals.
 Ancient Egyptians used it in embalming, while Romans valued it so highly that it was burned on funeral pyres as an offering.
+In medieval Europe, cinnamon was a symbol of wealth and power, often traded along dangerous spice routes.
+Its value even rivaled gold!
+Today, thanks to global agriculture and trade, we can enjoy this once-rare spice without breaking the bank.

 Map of ancient spice trade routes